 SCA acquires Copamex baby diaper business in Mexico and Central America, and sells its Asian packaging operation.

 SCA is acquiring the Brazilian hygiene products company Pro Descart and 95 percent of San Saglik, a Turkish company in incontinence.
 SCA and Pacific Equity Partners form a joint venture in Australasia and SCA acquires 50 percent of Turkish hygiene products company Komili.

-SCA acquires Georgia-Pacific´s European tissue operations, the Asian hygiene company Evergreen Beauty and the remaining 50 percent of the Chilean hygiene company PISA (Papeles Industriales SA).
+SCA acquires Georgia-Pacific´s European tissue business, Asian hygiene products company Everbeauty and the remaining 50 % in the Chilean hygiene company PISA (Papeles Industriales S.A.).

 SCA introduces an updated company logotype.
 Becomes majority shareholder in the Chinese tissue company Vinda, established operations in India and divested the publication paper mill in Laakirchen, Austria.

 The cooperation with the Chinese hygiene company Vinda was strengthened through the transfer of SCA's hygiene business in China, Hong Kong and Macau to Vinda.

 The joint venture Asaleo Care, with operations in Australia, New Zealand and Fiji, was floated on the stock exchange.
 After the listing, SCA's holding in Asaleo Care amounts to 32.5 %.